dachcom-digital/pimcore-toolbox/UPGRADE.md

 - Instead of `pimcore.area.brick` you need to use the `toolbox.area.brick` tag to register your brick.
 Also remove `setAreaBrickType` call from your service definition
 - Always use `$info->setParam(key, value)` instead of `$info->setParams()`, otherwise you'll overwrite given parameters from the toolbox abstract brick
 - Remove `{{ elementConfigBar|raw }}` in your templates
-- Conditional Logic Feature for editable has been removed
+- Conditional Logic feature for editable has been removed
-- Reload Property in node `config.reload` has been removed.
+- Reload property in node `config.reload` has been removed.
 Use `config_parameter.reload_on_close: true` instead
 - Custom view has been removed, TB is now using the pimcore defaults dialog box configuration
    - Config Node `col_class` (In`[BRICKNAME].config_elements.[ELEMENT]` has been removed

+### New Features
+- ⚠️ [Editable Permissions](https://github.com/dachcom-digital/pimcore-toolbox/issues/161) have been added.
+Non-Admin Users will **NOT** be able to add editables until you enabled specific permissions for them!

 ***